nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/better-html-to-pdf/README.md

 You must of course install [wkhtmltopdf](https://wkhtmltopdf.org/).
 Follow the steps for your host operating system.
 Mac users can use [Homebrew](https://brew.sh/) (`brew install wkhtmltopdf`).

+Note for Nuxeo Cloud Customers: The wkhtmltopdf package can be made available in your Nuxeo Cloud Instance.
+Please be sure to coordinate with Nuxeo Cloud and Nuxeo Professional Services Team as needed for testing and deployment/use of this additional package.

 Add the following XML contribution in Studio > Modeler > Advanced Settings > XML Extensions:

     <!-- Define new command -->